whitneyburton/portfolios/students/1606-back/jean-joeris/20160804-jean-joeris-m1.md

 Jean is highly analytical and takes a very scientific approach to TDD.
 His successful completion of the ParaMorse project rested on his ability to reframe problems for himself.
 He is also always willing to share his knowledge with his classmates.
 He also clearly is passionate about gender issues which is a welcome perspective in 1606. - Jesse Spevack

 Getting to know Jean this module has been extremely delightful and I feel as though you can come to him with just about any query and he’ll receive without hesitation.
 He is also very good at following-up with people if he knew they were struggling before.
 I’m excited to see the kinds of projects he comes up with in the near future as I’m sure they’re going to be pretty incredible.
 Any team, either during Turing or in post-grad life, would be lucky to have such an intersectionality-minded asset! - Jasmin Hudacsek

-You definitely know what you’re doing.
-You have a really good brain for figuring out the algorithms that make a program work.
-I would suggest taking more time to understand the spec before you get to work.
-In Paramorse, when I got your code, the Queue class was working as a Stack (the #pop method was removing the last item instead of the first item) which illustrates what can happen if you don’t put in the effort to really understand the spec.
-Also, your testing is incredibly thorough, I look forward to your Friday Spike about testing like a scientist. - Bryan Goss

 ### Playing a Part